alexmclain/mnf_update/README.md

 This folder includes programs to:

 - Impute missing standard error (SE) information.
-- Perform a cross-walk to account for partial age ranges.
+- Integration of data sources that were originally collected using different (non-standard) age ranges.
 - Merge survey data with covariate data.
-- Cross-walk for partial sex coverage.
+- Generates approximate sex-specific prevalence rates for specific years and countries (solely for use in visual figures).

 ### 3. Model